juju/docs/src/en/clouds-k8s.md

  1. Add the cluster to Juju
  1. Add a model
  1. Define storage classes (if necessary)
- 1. Create storage pools
+ 1. Create storage pools (charm storage if necessary)
- 1. Deploy k8s-specific charms
+ 1. Deploy a Kubernetes-specific charm

 ### Obtain a Kubernetes cluster